 \subsection{UV Divergence for $q_f<3/\Lam$}

 Along with this, there is an additional UV divergence that arises for small $q_f<3/\Lam$.
-This arises only at the no-boundary saddle, and can be extracted by investigating the small $q_f$ behaviour of the finite part of $\mathbb{W}_l(1,0)$ mentioned in eq. (\ref{eq:Log_wl_nb10_parts_fin}).
-For $q_f<3/\Lambda$, only one of the two no-boundary saddles contribute in the path-integral, as that is relevant.
+This arises only at the no-boundary saddle, and can be extracted by investigating the small $q_f$ behavior of the finite part of $\mathbb{W}_l(1,0)$ mentioned in Eq. (\ref{eq:Log_wl_nb10_parts_fin}).
+For $q_f<3/\Lambda$, only one of the two no-boundary saddles contribute in the path integral, as that is relevant.
 This contributing relevant saddle is $N_+^{\rm (nb)}$.
 At this saddle, in the limit $q_f\rightarrow 0$,

-where,
+where

 is a pure constant independent of $\Lambda$.
-Note that the power of $q_f$ is exactly equal and opposite to the power of $\bar{q}_0$ in $W_l(1,0)$ as mentioned in eq. (\ref{eq:Wl_be_NoB}).
-So, the finite part in eq.\ref{eq:Log_wl_nb10_parts_fin} in small $q_f$ limit becomes the following (note that the divergent part mentioned in eq. (\ref{eq:Log_wl_nb10_parts_div} is finite in $q_f\rightarrow 0$ limit, whereas the finite part is not)
+The $i$ factor appearing in Eq. (\ref{eq:calWl_qf_sm}) is canceled by the $(-i)$ present in Eq. (\ref{eq:Del_struct_hl}) leading to a real quantity.
+Note that the power of $q_f$ is exactly equal and opposite to the power of $\bar{q}_0$ in $W_l(1,0)$ as mentioned in Eq. (\ref{eq:Wl_be_NoB}).
+So, the finite part in Eq. (\ref{eq:Log_wl_nb10_parts_fin}) in small $q_f$ limit becomes the following [note that the divergent part mentioned in Eq. (\ref{eq:Log_wl_nb10_parts_div} is finite in $q_f\rightarrow 0$ limit, whereas the finite part is not]:

-where,
+where

-and $\mathcal{O}(q_f)$ is real for positive $q_f<3/\Lam$.
-Here again, the first terms on the RHS of eq. (\ref{eq:mathBBW_qf_sm_fin}) is computed at the no-boundary saddle, with corrections coming in for $N_c$ away from the saddle point.
-These are summed up in ${\cal O}(N_c - N^+_{\rm nb})$, and they don't contribute in the one-loop study.
+is a positive constant and $\mathcal{O}(q_f)$ is real for positive $q_f<3/\Lam$.
+Here again, the first terms on the rhs of Eq. (\ref{eq:mathBBW_qf_sm_fin}) is computed at the no-boundary saddle, with corrections coming in for $N_c$ away from the saddle point.
+These are summed up in ${\cal O}(N_c - N^+_{\rm nb})$, and they do not contribute to the one-loop study.